nebulae-tpm/ms-devices-report/README.md

 Gets the runtime threshold values used to generate CPU, RAM, Volumes and temperature alarms.

 # BackEnd <a name="backend"></a>
+Backends are defined processes within a docker container.
+Each process is responsible to build, run and maintain itself.

 ## Recepcionist <a name="backend_recepcionist"></a>
+L

 # License <a name="license"></a>